-Helps in lowering high blood pressure:
+May helps in lowering high blood pressure:

-Helps in maintaining healthy immune system:
+May helps in maintaining healthy immune system:

 Coconut milk contains lauric acid, antimicrobial lipids and capric acid which have antibacterial, antifungal and antiviral properties.
-In turn, coconut milk may fight the viruses and bacteria that cause herpes, influenza, and HIV.
+In turn, coconut milk may fight the viruses and bacteria that cause herpes, influenza and HIV.

-Promotes the health of prostate gland:
+May promotes the health of prostate gland:

 This blog is the opinion of the author and in no way implies medical advice.
 Information taken from livestrong.com; drgranny.com.